 Portugal is famous for its long stretches of sandy beaches that run for miles along the Atlantic Coast.
-Estremadura, a region that sits in the centre of the country and includes the capital Lisbon, contains many spots typical of this coastline.
+Estremadura, a region that sits in the center of the country and includes the capital Lisbon, contains many spots typical of this coastline.
 The sea plays a large part in Portuguese heritage.
 For centuries, fishermen have hauled their catch onto shores using the traditional Xávega technique, and seaweed scavengers have gently picked over the shallows.
 But today they are joined by adrenaline junkies drawn to surfing world-class breaks, with the internationally-famous swells at nearby Nazare.
-And on milder days, the less-active visitors that throng to golden sands to soak up hot rays, with a cool cerveja in hand.
+And on milder days, the less-active visitors throng to golden sands to soak up hot rays, with a cool cerveja in hand.

 In Lisbon, you are perfectly placed to visit some of these famous Portuguese beaches, either by car or train.
-Just pack sunscreen, an emergency waterproof and a wind guard and you’re golden.
+Just pack sunscreen, an emergency waterproof, and a wind guard, and you’re golden.
 Whether you are after sun loungers and cocktails, wide open beaches and spear-fishing, or a gentle swim, these are the best beaches in Lisbon worthy of a day trip.

 Praia da Comporta

 Comporta is where celebrities, from Madonna to Christian Louboutin, and the rest of the millionaire-set, go for an eco-escape—and, spoiler, you can too.
 Comprising of several villages and spread across eight beaches, this paradisal enclave is a 90-minute drive from central Lisbon making it an ideal day trip.
 Located at the base of the Tróia Peninsula’s 13 miles of natural scenery, the upmarket ‘chic’ retreat has gentle lapping waters and a clutch of stylish beach clubs.
-Try light and airy Sal beach bar, Café Comporta, or newcomer Sublime Beach Club.
+Try the light and airy Sal beach bar, Café Comporta, or newcomer Sublime Beach Club.
 The beach is not well-connected to Lisbon by train, so you will have to drive about 90 minutes to get there.

 Santa Marta Beach